Who you love

 This work is for you if: sex feels dirty, shameful, or like something you need to earn the right to enjoy — even in loving, consensual relationships.
 You might find yourself unable to stay present during intimacy, shutting down emotionally, or carrying a persistent background sense that your desire is wrong.

-Religious teachings about sex don't stay in church.
-They land in the body.
-For gay men raised in faith traditions that treated their sexuality as sinful, the result is often a deeply embodied shame — a physical contraction that shows up in the bedroom, in the mirror, in the quiet moments after intimacy when the old voices return.
+One of the hallmark features of Religious Trauma Syndrome is how thoroughly it lives in the body.
+For gay men raised in faith traditions that named their sexuality as sinful, the result is often a deeply somatic shame — a physical contraction that shows up in the bedroom, in the mirror, in the quiet moments after intimacy when the old programming reasserts itself.
+RTS doesn't just leave you with intellectual doubts about the doctrine.
+It leaves you with a nervous system that learned, at a foundational level, that your desire is dangerous, sinful, and shameful.

 The Voice That Says You're Broken